camunda/camunda-docs-manual/content/user-guide/model-api/cmmn-model-api/extension-elements.md

 Every CMMN `CmmnElement` can have a child element of the type `extensionElements`.
 This element can contain all sorts of extension elements.
-To access the extension elements you have to call the `getExtensionElements()` method and if no such child element exists you must create one first.
+To access the extension elements you have to call the `getExtensionElements()` method and, if no such child element exists, you must create one first.

 ```java
 HumanTask humanTask = modelInstance.newInstance(HumanTask.class);